Welcome to today's edition of the Rush 24-7 podcast.

 So all of that mentality now builds up to the point we have to sue gun manufacturers because some very few, as it turns out, people misuse guns in the commission of crime and mayhem in our neighborhoods.

-Far as I'm concerned, shoot the people who use the guns in that manner, and we won't have the problem, but that's just me.
+As far as I'm concerned, shoot the people who use the guns in that manner, and we won't have the problem, but that's just me.

-So the idea that we should we should sue the gun industry for producing the gun is finally getting the slap down in um the United States Senate, the bill to grant immunity uh to the uh gun manufacturers from these crazy lawsuits that have been filed as well as futures, has sixty-seven co-sponsors, including thirteen Democrats, seven votes more than the sixty-seven is seven votes more than the filibuster cutoff, of course.
+The bill to grant immunity to the gun manufacturers from these crazy lawsuits that have been filed, as well as futures, has 67 co-sponsors, including 13 Democrats, seven votes more than, the 67 is seven votes more than the filibuster cutoff, of course.

-And the Senate is expected to uh vote Friday to take up the bill for debate and vote on the bill before the Senate leaves on recess.
+And the Senate is expected to vote Friday to take up the bill for debate and vote on the bill before the Senate leaves on recess.

-One of them is a guy named Jack Reed, who according to this picture in the uh New York Times can't even stand up straight.
+One of them is a guy named Jack Reed, who according to this picture in the New York Times can't even stand up straight.

-But he also can't uh apparently think straight.
+But he also can't apparently think straight.

-Here's Rob in Florida.
+1-800-282-2882, here's Rob in Florida.

 Rob, welcome to the program.

-Hey, Roger, how you doing, man?
+How you doing, man?

 Okay, what's up?

-I think it's uh I think it's pie in the sky.
+I think it's pie in the sky.

-I think it's uh it's very dangerous.
+I think it's very dangerous.

-Um I don't think it's going to be a benefit to the United States in any way.
+I don't think it's going to be a benefit to the United States in any way.

-And in fact, I think it'll just drain more workers, because if I'm if I'm a big conglomerate and I'm making something here in the United States and I can pick up and move my factory from you know wherever it might be and move it to, you know, Central America or somewhere and pay a worker a buck uh an hour and no benefits uh and run the products back in the United States and sell them with you know duty free.
+And in fact, I think it'll just drain more workers because if I'm a big conglomerate and I'm making something here in the United States and I can pick up and move my factory from wherever it might be and move it to Central America or somewhere and pay a worker a buck an hour and no benefits and run the products back in the United States and sell them with duty free, why would I not do that?

-I mean, it's just it's it's a cry and shame.
+I mean, it's just a crying shame.

-The uh the the countries involved here in Central America already have U.S. companies doing business there, uh Intel, Proctor and Gamble, Hewlett Packard, UPS, Pfizer, they're all in these areas anyway.
+The countries involved here in Central America already have U.S. companies doing business there.

 They will continue to be in these areas.

-The only thing CAFTA remarkably changes is it eliminates over a period of time the tariffs charged by those countries uh against U.S. manufactured goods.
+The only thing CAFTA remarkably changes is it eliminates over a period of time the tariffs charged by those countries against U.S. manufactured goods.

-So the plus here is that the tariffs are reduced in those countries and stuff that we make here is then exported to there at a cheaper price, and therefore there'll be more of it.
+So the plus here is that the tariffs are reduced in those countries and stuff that we make here is then exported to there at a cheaper price and therefore there'll be more of it.

 In other words, I guess what I'm saying is I think this one, and maybe it wasn't true of other trade agreements, but this one specifically lowers the barriers to trade from the standpoint of selling our American-made goods.